markt-de/puppet-galera/README.md

   ...
 ```

+### More complex example

-Furthermore, a number of simple options are available:
+Furthermore, a number of simple options are available to customize the cluster configuration according to your needs:

 ```puppet
 class { 'galera':